Fall, Spring, Academic Year

-In addition to the courses open to all students at the University College Cork, study abroad students can take advantage of a number of other unique opportunities at UCC as part of this program depending on a student's interests and length of study.
+Study abroad students can also take advantage of variety of other unique opportunities at UCC as part of this program depending on their interests and length of study.

-Students who attend UCC in the spring do not take an 'Early Start' course, instead enrolling directly into University College Cork classes for the entirety of the semester.
-Students attending UCC in the spring semester have the opportunity to earn a Certificate in Irish Politics, which includes field trips to Dublin and Belfast.
+Spring semester students do not take an Early Start course, instead enrolling directly into University College Cork classes for the entirety of the semester.
+However, they also have the option to enroll in one of two certificate programs.

 The UCC International Office arranges some field trips during orientation.
 The Student Union has a travel agency that arranges low-cost trips for students, and also many student-run clubs and societies, which are a great way to meet Irish students.

-August 18 - September 5- Early Start course
+August 18 - September 8, 2017- Early Start course dates

-December 1 - December 5- Study Review Week
+December 4 - December 7- Study Review Week

-December 8 - December 19- Autumn Examinations
+December 8 - December 20- Fall semester exams

-December 20, 2014- Fall session ends
+December 20, 2017- Fall session ends

-Cory Petersen, Advisor and Program Coordinator
+Cory Petersen, Senior Advisor and Program Coordinator

 Study Abroad | International Program